dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 * Only touch files relevant to the issue in your PR.
 This reduces the time needed to review, and helps to prevent merge conflicts.

- ## Troubleshooting
- Here are some common problems we've run in to, that one might encounter with the plugin:
- * The plugin "Autoptomize" has a feature "optimize Javascript" that seems to break Awesomplete's Javascript file.
-If you have that plugin, try disabling the feature and clearing any caches, and Search Autocomplete should function as expected.

 ## Misc.
 > Why are there three files titled 'readme'?

 This one, 'README.md' is for github. 'readme.txt' is used by Wordpress when the plugin is uploaded to the Wordpress plugin directory. 'readme-for-dcj-site' is for the documentation that is hosted on [our own website](https://www.dotcomjungle.com/).
 Other than the slight formatting differences, they should all be kept just about the same.